TheoBrigitte/kimsufi-notifier/README.md

 - `GOTIFY_TOKEN`: token to use for Gotify notification service
 - `GOTIFY_PRIORITY`: prority for Gotify notification service

+See [Gotify Push messages](https://gotify.net/docs/pushmsg) documentation for more information.

 ### OpsGenie

 In order to recieve notifications for OpsGenie, the appropriate environment variables must be set: